hcavarsan/kftray/crates/spdy-mux/README.md

 ## Transport contract

-When the underlying socket closes or errors, **every** stream on that pool member receives `BrokenPipe`.
-No transparent reconnection.
-The layer above (`kube-portforward::Forwarder` in our case) handles reconnection by opening a fresh session.
+When the underlying socket closes or errors, every stream on that pool member receives `BrokenPipe`.
+The session does not reconnect.
+The layer above (a forwarder, typically) opens a fresh session on transport failure.

+## Lazy open

+`open_stream_pair` reserves a slot and returns immediately, but the SYN_STREAM frames stay buffered until the consumer writes its first byte.
+Peers that dial an upstream connection eagerly on SYN_STREAM (Kubernetes kubelet does this) would otherwise close the idle upstream before the consumer can use it.
+Lazy open emits SYN_STREAM and the first DATA frame as one atomic batch.

 ## Examples

-See `examples/` for compile-checked setup demos:
+`examples/` has two compile-checked setup demos:

 - `websocket_transport.rs`: SPDY over a WebSocket upgrade
 - `raw_transport.rs`: SPDY over a raw HTTP/1.1 upgrade